Conserving and Exploring Together

 Date

-These Get Out!
+Get Out!
 Nature Walks are volunteer-led regular trips with trained master naturalists.
-Join us for a well-planned, no-cost, guided adventure.
+Join us for a well-planned, no cost, guided adventure.
 Monthly on the fourth Wednesday; always free; rain, snow, or shine.
-Jointly offered by both RRCT and the Chebeague and Cumberland Land Trust, the walks take place at preserves in the towns of Chebeague Island, Cumberland, Yarmouth, North Yarmouth, Pownal, New Gloucester, and Durham.
+Jointly offered by both Chebeague & Cumberland Land Trust and Royal River Conservation Trust, the walks take place at preserves in the towns of Chebeague Island, Cumberland, Yarmouth, North Yarmouth, Pownal, New Gloucester, and Durham.
 Our curriculum is targeted at adults and engaged youth.
 Because the purpose is nature observation, we ask that dogs do not join us.
 Email CCLT with any questions.

 *Photography and Filming Note: Your attendance at RRCT events may be photographed or filmed and your attendance indicates consent to have any images or footage featuring you at the event to be used for RRCT-related materials and outreach.
 Should images or footage appear in marketing materials that you don’t wish to be featured in, you must notify RRCT at info@RRCT.org and RRCT will cease to further use your image or footage for any new materials going forward.

-These Get Out!
+Get Out!
 Nature Walks are volunteer-led regular trips with trained master naturalists.
-Join us for a well-planned, no-cost, guided adventure.
-Monthly on the fourth Wednesday; always free; rain, snow, or shine.
-Jointly offered by both RRCT and the Chebeague and Cumberland Land Trust, the walks take place at preserves in the towns of Chebeague Island, Cumberland, Yarmouth, North Yarmouth, Pownal, New Gloucester, and Durham.
+Join us for a well-planned, no cost, guided adventure.
+Monthly on the fourth Wednesday and some weekends; always free; rain, snow, or shine.
+Jointly offered by both Chebeague & Cumberland Land Trust and Royal River Conservation Trust, the walks take place at preserves in the towns of Chebeague Island, Cumberland, Yarmouth, North Yarmouth, Gray, Pownal, New Gloucester, and Durham.
 Our curriculum is targeted at adults and engaged youth.
 Because the purpose is nature observation, we ask that dogs do not join us.
-Email CCLT with any questions.

 *Photography and Filming Note: Your attendance at RRCT events may be photographed or filmed and your attendance indicates consent to have any images or footage featuring you at the event to be used for RRCT-related materials and outreach.
 Should images or footage appear in marketing materials that you don’t wish to be featured in, you must notify RRCT at info@RRCT.org and RRCT will cease to further use your image or footage for any new materials going forward.